Kyoung-Shin Choi

-Kyoung-Shin Choi is a Professor of Chemistry at the University of Wisconsin-Madison.
+Kyoung-Shin Choi (Korean: 최경신) is a professor of chemistry at the University of Wisconsin-Madison.
 Choi's research focuses on the electrochemical synthesis of electrode materials, for use in electrochemical and photoelectrochemical devices.

 Early life and education

 Choi studied piano at Yewon Middle School, Korea's first middle school dedicated to the arts.
-In high school, she attended an interesting science class which inspired her to become a scientist.
-Choi attended college at Seoul National University in South Korea, earning her B.S. in 1993 and M.S. in 1995.
-Initially in the department of pharmacy, she later switched over to and majored in food and nutrition, with a minor in chemistry.
+In high school, Choi liked Chemistry and Physics classes tremendously and decided to become a scientist.
+Choi attended college at Seoul National University in South Korea, earning her B.S. (major in Food and Nutrition and minor in Chemistry) in 1993 and M.S. in 1995.
 She worked with Jin-Ho Choy on the crystal structure, pressure-induced phase transitions, and magnetism of chromium-niobium oxide materials that adopt the double perovskite structure.
-Choi says that although there was prejudice against female students majoring in the pure sciences when she studied in Korea at the time, she pushed through because of her desire to conduct research in chemistry.

-For her doctoral studies, Choi emigrated to the United States at the age of 26 in 1995, despite not being able to speak English at the time.
+For her doctoral study, Choi came to the United States in 1995.
 She worked at Michigan State University in the laboratory of Mercouri G. Kanatzidis, earning her Ph.D. in chemistry in 2000.
 Her graduate work focused on the synthesis of various solid state antimony and bismuth-containing chalcogenides using the "molten polychalcogenide salt method."

 Choi then conducted postdoctoral studies from 2000 to 2002 at the University of California, Santa Barbara with Galen D. Stucky and Eric W. McFarland.
 Her postdoctoral research concerned the electrochemical synthesis of nanostructured thin films.